 Research on polyhydroxy fullerenes reported here was sponsored by the Counter ACT program, NIH Office of the Director, NINDS grant U01NS063723.

 The author has no conflicts of interest.

-Citation: Marion E (2021) Perspective: Considerations for Prevention and Treatment of Dermal Exposure to Toxic Organophosphorus Compounds.
+Citation: Ehrich M (2021) Perspective: Considerations for Prevention and Treatment of Dermal Exposure to Toxic Organophosphorus Compounds.
 J Toxicol Cur Res 5: 21.

-Copyright: © 2021 Ehrich Marion, et al. This is an open-access article distributed under the terms of the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.
+Copyright: © 2021 Marion Ehrich, et al. This is an open-access article distributed under the terms of the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.